reach4help/reach4help/map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Contributing Data
+## Contributing Data to The Map

-You may find instructions on how to contribute [here](src/data/DOCUMENTATION.md)
+You may find instructions on how to contribute data to the map [here](src/data/DOCUMENTATION.md).

 ## Available Scripts